Petemab/family_meal_app/README.md

 * Perhaps the biggest challenge of this project was getting to grips with the basics of handling a front and back end after just a week of learning.

-* I found ejs a bit tricky to work with but more or less got to grips with it after a few days.
+* I found ejs a bit tricky to work with but got to grips with it after a few days.

-* I perhaps didn't plan this as well as I could have and therefore got blocked on several occasions when I could have been adding more features.
+* It was tough planning out a work flow and I got blocked on several occasions when I could have been adding more features.

-* While Materialize was fun to work with, my styling perhaps left something to be desired, largely due to time restraints.

 ---